Mother and Baby

 Peace of Mind

-At Los Alamos Medical Center, our obstetrical team utilizes the latest medical advancements to give you peace of mind prior, during, and after your pregnancy.
-The caring and knowledgeable staff of LAMC’s Family Centered Birthing and Special Care Nursery brings approximately nearly 200 babies into the world each year, all of whom are cared for by our Board Certified Neonatologist, Neonatal Nurse Practitioners, and nursing staff.
+At Los Alamos Medical Center, our obstetrical team utilizes the latest medical advancements to give you peace of mind before, during, and after your pregnancy.
+The caring and knowledgeable staff of LAMC’s Family Centered Birthing and Special Care Nursery are comprised of our Board Certified Neonatologist, Neonatal Nurse Practitioners, and nursing staff.
 The unit features eight private rooms, including four LDRP (Labor, Delivery, Recovery, Postpartum) rooms that offer a warm, home-like atmosphere, and a Special Care Nursery.

 Join a Childbirth Class